JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Download and extract to a folder Foobar 64bit https://www.foobar2000.org/windows
 Add this file to the Foobar root folder (eg. Foobar2000/portable_mode_enabled.file) to use Foobar in portable mode https://github.com/JBW-byte/Modern-Classic-RGB-Foobar2000-2.0-64bit/blob/main/portable_mode_enabled

-you will need to install these Foobar2000 Component plugins.
+you will need to Download these Foobar2000 Component plugins.

-open Foobar goto file/prefrences click components and select install, select all the plugins you have downloaded and click open and apply, foobar will restart.

 Jscript panel3   https://hydrogenaudio.org/index.php/topic,110516.msg1067716.html#msg1067716